spike-develops/spike-develops.github.io/_posts/2024-3-24-Networked-Hierarchical-State-Machines.md

 {: .notice}

 ## Serialization
 In all games there are certain conditions an actor may be in at any given time.
-Here's a few from Cult:
+Here's a few from CoP:
 * **Moving**
 * **Sneaking**
 * **interacting**